Lullaby Girl

-Lullaby Girl is the eighth studio album by American musician Lisa Loeb.
+Lullaby Girl is a studio album by American musician Lisa Loeb.
 The album was released under Furious Rose Productions label on October 6, 2017.

 Composition

 The album is a compilation of cover songs, as well as two originals.
 While being a mostly acoustic album, as seen on Loeb's music videos, the album is meant to be peaceful, melodic, and whimsical to the ear.

 Recording

 Lullaby Girl features a quartet led by keyboardist Larry Goldings.
 The album includes Loebs and Goldings's arrangements of Dionne Warwick's "What the World Needs Now Is Love", the Five Stairsteps's "O-o-h Child", and Fleetwood Mac's "Don't Stop".